-When students are absent for three or more days due to a crisis situation or unexpected, serious illness and are unable to contact their individual instructors directly, the Office of Student Affairs can send out an Emergency Notification.
+When students are absent for three or more days due to a crisis situation or unexpected, serious illness and are unable to contact their individual instructors directly, the Office of Student Health and Well-being can send out an Emergency Notification.

 What is an Emergency Notification?

-- An e-mail notification from the Office of Student Affairs to a student’s instructors and University officials.
+- An e-mail notification from the Office of Student Health and Well-being to a student’s instructors and University officials.
 A copy of this message is sent to the student as well.

-- An announcement that an emergency situation (his/her own hospitalization, assault, accident, death in the family, etc.) prevents a student from contacting instructors directly and may also prevent him/her from fulfilling his/her academic responsibilities.
+- An announcement that an emergency situation (their own hospitalization, assault, accident, death in the family, etc.) prevents a student from contacting instructors directly and may also prevent them from fulfilling their academic responsibilities.

 - A source of information so faculty can anticipate the absence and, sometimes, can know when to expect the student to return to class.

-- A written reminder that the student should work directly with his/her instructors to determine how to complete any missed coursework during the absence.
+- A written reminder that the student should work directly with their instructors to determine how to complete any missed coursework during the absence.

 Each instructor has the authority to make decisions about students’ absences and how the absence will affect students’ grades.
-The Student Affairs staff encourage faculty to keep in mind that students who utilize the emergency notification service are typically recovering from a crisis and would benefit from appropriate consideration.
+Student Health and Well-being staff encourage faculty to keep in mind that students who utilize the emergency notification service are typically recovering from a crisis and would benefit from appropriate consideration.